Visit Us

 Avian Botulism Detector Dogs in Partnership with Conservation Dogs of Hawaii

 Meet Solo, a conservation dog, and her trainer, Kyoko.
-This yellow lab is being trained to sniff out duck carcasses infected by Avian botulism type C at Hanalei NWR.
+This yellow lab is being trained to sniff out duck carcasses infected by Avian botulism type C at Hanalei National Wildlife Refuge.
 The goal is to find carcasses quickly to prevent a botulism outbreak.
-Currently, the Refuge relies on human volunteers to help us find sick or deceased birds.
-We are striving towards using both humans and dogs in the future to help find as many carcasses as possible.

 Avian botulism type C is a naturally occurring soil bacterium, Clostridium botulinum, which produces a powerful neurotoxin.
-It occurs year-round in Hawaiʻi due to the warm, wet, and stagnant conditions that allow it to persist.
+It occurs year-round in Hawaiʻi due to warm, wet, and stagnant conditions.
 Since 2011, more than 1,300 waterbirds have been killed or sickened by the disease at Hanalei NWR, with over 90% of the mortalities among five federally endangered species.
 The koloa maoli (Hawaiian duck, Anas wyvilliana) is most susceptible to botulism, because it’s a dabbler.

-A big mahalo to our partners, Conservation Dogs of Hawaii!
+Mahalo to our partners, Conservation Dogs of Hawai'i!